 These attacks occur upwards of 12 times per day and are believed to be conducted by foreign actors.
 The time and number of occurrences vary day-to-day and consume valuable resources, including underlying technology resources and sometimes up to six personnel.
 During these TDoS attacks, the perpetrator engages a telecommunicator while simultaneously conferencing in additional telecommunicators, resulting in a confusing situation where multiple personnel are on the same call.
 During these incidents, the telecommunicator often hears ringing or a pre-recorded message.
 In some instances, the telecommunicator hears audio of a person talking or background noise, making it appear as if the call is from a real person.
-It is believed that the perpetrator to ask questions and stay on the line.
+It is believed that the perpetrator sometimes conferences in other agencies as well.
+The audio is unclear forcing the telecommunicator to ask questions and stay on the line.
 During these incidents, multiple telecommunicators are conferenced in on the same call and recognize their co-workers' voices alerting them to the malicious nature of the call.